-A complete and extensive neurologic examination Introduction to the Neurologic Examination The neurologic examination begins with careful observation of the patient entering the examination area and continues during history taking.
-The patient should be assisted as little as possible... read more is mandatory and should include evaluation of mental status, cranial nerves, motor and sensory function, gait, muscle stretch reflexes, and cerebellar function (with observation of finger-to-nose, shin-to-heel, and rapid alternating hand movements).
+A complete and extensive neurologic examination Introduction to the Neurologic Examination The purpose of the neurologic examination is to establish whether the patient’s brain, special senses, spinal cord, peripheral nerves, and muscle and skin receptors are functioning normally... read more is mandatory and should include evaluation of mental status, cranial nerves, motor and sensory function, gait, muscle stretch reflexes, and cerebellar function (with observation of finger-to-nose, shin-to-heel, and rapid alternating hand movements).
 The examiner should test muscles for rigidity by moving the limbs through their range of motion.

 Vital signs should be reviewed for tachycardia, hypertension, or fever.
 General examination should note any cachexia, psychomotor agitation, and absence of facial expressions (which may indicate bradykinesia).
 The thyroid should be palpated for nodules and enlargement, and any signs of exophthalmus or eyelid lag should be noted.

 Focused examination should note distribution and frequency of the tremor while

 The affected body parts are at rest and fully supported (eg, in the patient’s lap).

 The patient assumes certain postures (eg, holding the arms outstretched).

 The patient is walking or doing tasks with the affected body part.